ClickHouse/ClickHouse/docs/en/sql-reference/functions/date-time-functions.md

 Returnes time and date values according to the determined format.

 **Replacement fields**
-These replacement fields or placeholders define pattern for the result-string.
-“Example” column shows formatting result for time `2018-01-02 22:33:44`.
+Using replacement fields, you can define a pattern for the resulting string.
+“Example” column shows formatting result for `2018-01-02 22:33:44`.

 | Placeholder | Description                                             | Example    |
 |----------|---------------------------------------------------------|------------|